 No audience is a blank slate; people come to a presentation with a set of ideas, opinions, and values that may directly affect their receptiveness to the advocate's message.
 At the outset of his remarks, Antony faces a serious problem that sometimes occurs in advocacy: his audience comes to him with markedly hostile opinions and ideas.
 The audience of Roman citizens has sided with Brutus after his speech.
 They now hold negative opinions about Caesar: "This Caesar was a tyrant"; "Nay, that's sure.
-We are blest that Rome is rid of him."22 The crowd also possesses knowledge that Antony was a loyal follower of Caesar; indeed, many witnessed the scene on the Lupercal, described earlier in the play,23 in which Antony publicly offered a crown to Caesar.
+We are blest that Rome is rid of him" (Act 3, Sc.2, Lines 76-78).
+The crowd also knows that Antony was a loyal follower of Caesar; indeed, many witnessed the events on the Lupercal, described earlier in the play (Act 1, Sc.2, Lines 245-61), in which Antony publicly offered a crown to Caesar.

 One member of the crowd articulates the audience's attitude, by warning that Antony had better not say anything bad about Brutus.
-Antony addresses their concern about his attitude and intentions right away.
+Antony addresses the concern about his attitude and intentions right away.

 Friends, Romans, countrymen, lend me your ears; I come to bury Caesar, not to praise him.
 The evil that men do lives after them, The good is oft interred with their bones; So let it be with Caesar.
-The noble Brutus Hath told you Caesar was ambitious; If it were so, it was a grievous fault, And grievously hath Caesar answer'd it.
-Here, under leave of Brutus and the rest,--For Brutus is an honorable man; So are they all, all honorable men.--Come I to speak in Caesar's funeral.24 gives the slightest hint of disagreement with Brutus in the phrase "If it [Caesar's ambition] were so, it was a grievous fault,"25 but the hint is subtle and offered in the midst of Antony's clear disclaimer of any defense of Caesar.
+The noble Brutus Hath told you Caesar was ambitious; If it were so, it was a grievous fault, And grievously hath Caesar answered it.
+Here, under leave of Brutus and the rest,- For Brutus is an honorable man; So are they all, all honorable men. - Come I to speak in Caesar's funeral (Act 3, Sc.
+2, Lines 82-93).
+Like Brutus before him, Antony promptly and directly addresses the audience's immediate concern.
+Antony's initial praise is not for Caesar, but for the conspirators.
+Antony gives the slightest hint of disagreement with Brutus in the phrase "If it [Caesar's ambition] were so, it was a grievous fault," (Act 3, Sc.2, Line 88 (emphasis added)), but the hint is subtle and offered in the midst of Antony's clear disclaimer of any defense of Caesar.
 Antony reassures the citizens that his thinking is like theirs, asserting his belief that Brutus is noble and honorable.
 He is lying, but if he delivers these lines with the appearance of sincerity and conviction, his credibility with the audience will be enhanced.